lunaflight/courserekt/README.md

 2. Install the Vercel CLI globally: `npm install -g vercel`.
 3. Log in to Vercel by running the following command: `vercel login`.
 4. Navigate to the project root in the terminal.
-5. Deploy your application to Vercel: `vercel --prod`.
+5. Deploy your application to Vercel: `vercel`.

 This will initiate the deployment process, and Vercel will guide you through the necessary steps to deploy your application.